A computation of $THH_*(ku)$ using a gathered spectral sequence: Topological Hochschild homology of

 so that there can only be one edge $\sigma u\mu_{N'}\text{---}\mu_{N}$ such that $\nu(N) \geq \nu(N')$.

-Combining both case, we see that from any vertex of $\mathcal{G}$, there is exactly one edge such that the $p$-adic valuation is non-decreasing.
-If there were a non-trivial cycle in $\mathcal{G}$, we could extract an irreducible cycle, that goes through any edge at most one time.
-Such cycle would be confined to vertices whose $p$-adic valuation is constant, otherwise each edge would strictly decrease the valuation.
-But any vertex has at most one neighboor whose $p$-adic valuation is the same, thus $\mathcal{G}$ is acyclic. \end{proof}
+Combining both cases, we see that from any vertex of $\mathcal{G}$, there is exactly one edge such that the $p$-adic valuation is non-decreasing.
+If there were a non-trivial cycle in $\mathcal{G}$, we could extract an irreducible cycle that goes through any edge at most once.
+Such a cycle would be confined to vertices whose $p$-adic valuation is constant; otherwise each edge would strictly decrease the valuation.
+But any vertex has at most one neighbor whose $p$-adic valuation is the same; thus $\mathcal{G}$ is acyclic. \end{proof}